First thing in the morning, Mr. Ferrier Fox found that he was hungry.

 Remington reminded her that she probably wasn’t going to be able to face off against a fox by herself, and insisted that he go, but Rebecca didn’t want to put her child in jeopardy.
 Soon Rudius had overheard the conversation, and insisted to go with also, and soon Remmy followed, and then everybody else soon paraded into the kitchen to argue with mom about why they should go, even little Ruthie.
 Finally, Rebecca yielded, and began to formulate a plan for facing Ferrier, because it wouldn’t do to be putting little Ruthie, Rex, or Ruby in the line of fire.

 Rebecca Rabbit came out her front door, looking quite severe with Remington and some of his other siblings at his side; there were five bunnies all in total.
-Rebecca was holding a broom in both hands, the head on her shoulder, and she looked like she was going to war!
+Rebecca was holding a broom in both paws, the head of the broom on her shoulder, and she looked like she was going to war!

 Remington pointed in Ferrier’s direction, frowning, and the whole troop of bunnies began to hop down the hill toward him.
 Ferrier began to realize that it wasn’t just Rebecca armed with a broom; Remmy had a metal dustpan, Rudius brought the coal-tongs, Rodger had brought a frying pan, and Remington had a shovel.

 Ferrier’s fur stood up on end at the sight.
 He didn’t want to run away from a pack of mere rabbits, but at the same time he was not keen on being pummeled; and besides that, where were the rest of them?
-He wanted to get out while he could, didn’t want them to think that he had been trying to eat them, either!
+He wanted to get away and didn’t want them to think that he had been trying to eat them, either!

 The bunnies hopped down the hill, holding all of their big, heavy weapons.
 By the time Rebecca was at eye level with Ferrier, he was feeling very miffed, and wondering how he was supposed to hunt a bunch of armed and very peeved rabbits!